shdlabs/SSTorytime/contrib/README.md

 This directory contains contributed tools and utilities for working with SSTorytime and N4L (Narrative for Language) files.

+> The tools are prof of consept and experements.
+Attemts to mantain workig condition are volontery.
+Issues related to those packages will not get preorety.

+> The packages does not follow the main package conventions.

 ## Tools

 ### n4l-validate

+_created and tested on 19/10/2025_

 Validator and lexer for N4L files.
 Validates syntax, structure, and semantic correctness of N4L documents.